Comparing HEXO (HEXO) & Its Competitors

-HEXO (NYSE: HEXO) is one of 37 public companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its peers?
-We will compare HEXO to similar businesses based on the strength of its profitability, analyst recommendations, institutional ownership, earnings, dividends, valuation and risk.
+HEXO (NYSE: HEXO) is one of 37 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its rivals?
+We will compare HEXO to related businesses based on the strength of its analyst recommendations, dividends, institutional ownership, risk, profitability, earnings and valuation.

 Analyst Ratings

-This is a summary of current ratings and target prices for HEXO and its peers, as provided by MarketBeat.com.
+This is a summary of current ratings for HEXO and its rivals, as provided by MarketBeat.com.

 |Sell Ratings